staticbackendhq/core/README.md

 ### Contributing

 This is still pre-v1 and API _might_ change.
-All contribution highly appreciated, please make sure to discuss before starting anything.
+All contributions highly appreciated, please make sure to discuss before starting anything.